yuanzhiKe/PyTorch-Text-Classifers/LSTM/README.md

 ## The LSTM classifier
 The LSTM classifier.
-Supports Bidirectional/Unidirectional LSTM and Self-attention over LSTM outputs
+Supports Bidirectional/Unidirectional LSTM and Self-attention over LSTM outputs.

 ## How to run the demo.
 ### Quick Start